Fellow Since 2001

 My work: Building government's capacity to leverage family and community assets to reduce crime.

-This profile was prepared when Carol Shapiro was elected to the Ashoka Fellowship in 2001.
+This description of Carol Shapiro's work was prepared when Carol Shapiro was elected to the Ashoka Fellowship in 2001.

 Carol Shapiro is demonstrating how government agencies can tap the natural resource of families and communities to help individuals succeed–and their families benefit–under community-based justice supervision.